catalyzeio/paas-faq/application.md

 To get a preview of the type of metrics we are collecting, have a look at our [cadvisor-metrics](https://github.com/catalyzeio/cadvisor-metrics) repository, which we wrote specifically for this purpose and have released as open source software.

+### How do I schedule tasks for my application?

+Oftentimes in your application you'll want to schedule a task that runs periodically or at a specific time throughout the day/week/month/etc. This sounds like I'm describing the `cron` utility...
+However, `cron` (or a `cron`-like service) may not be the best option for your application.
+If you rely on scheduled tasks getting executed on-time and successfully we recommend moving this behavior within the control of your application.
+There are many task scheduling frameworks available to easily fit inside of your application.
+These generally have advantages over cron-like services which offer the ability to scale, have improved restart behavior, and retry failed tasks all to improve the guarantee that your tasks will run.

+Some of our recommended task scheduling frameworks include [Sidekiq](https://github.com/mperham/sidekiq/wiki) for Ruby and [Celery](http://www.celeryproject.org) for Python.
+These scheduling frameworks are generally backed by a message broker such as Redis or an AMQP-based alternative like Rabbitmq which helps guarantee message delivery.

+Currently the Catalyze Platform does not offer a `cron`-like service for production ready applications.
+But fear not!
+We have a few features percolating and hopefully be ready for you to plug into soon!